 “I am honored to have the opportunity to chair the Water Resources Subcommittee again this Congress,” said Gibbs.
 “I am eager to get back to work on improving and reforming the programs and agencies within our jurisdiction.
 Our focus and priorities will remain on creating jobs, cutting waste, and removing unnecessary government bureaucracy and regulatory red tape.
 I look forward to working with Chairman Shuster on these important initiatives this Congress.”

 The Water Resources and Environment Subcommittee has jurisdiction over clean water infrastructure; water resources development for navigation, flood protection, and ecosystem restoration; water pollution control; and hazardous waste cleanup.
 The Subcommittee also conducts oversight of the federal regulation of clean water.
 Agencies that fall within the Subcommittee’s jurisdiction include the Army Corps of Engineers, the Environmental Protection Agency, and the Tennessee Valley Authority.

 The Subcommittee is responsible for drafting fiscally responsible legislation providing cost effective water infrastructure improvements that provide jobs.
 The Subcommittee is also responsible for ensuring that environmental regulations are reasonable and achievable, that federal policies set realistic water quality goals and provide help to states and local governments in their efforts to meet them, and that job creation is not stifled by excessive regulation.

-Congressman Gibbs also serves on the Highways and Transit Subcommittee and the Railroads, Pipelines, and Hazardous Materials Subcommittee.
+Congressman Gibbs also serves on the Highways and Transit Subcommittee and Subcommittee for the Coast Guard and Maritime Transportation.

-Within the Agriculture Committee, Congressman Gibbs serves on the General Farm Commodities and Risk Management Subcommittee, the Conservation, Energy, and Forestry Subcommittee, and the Department Operations, Oversight, and Nutrition Subcommittee.
+Within the Agriculture Committee, Congressman Gibbs serves on the General Farm Commodities and Risk Management Subcommittee and the Nutrition Subcommittee.